-Exterior Painting Built to Last New England Winters
+Exterior Painting Built to Last RI & MA Winters

-Salt air, ice, hard sun, freeze-thaw cycles — New England weather punishes paint.
+Salt air, ice, hard sun, freeze-thaw cycles — Rhode Island and Massachusetts weather punishes paint.
 Our exterior process is engineered to hold up for 8–12 years, not 3.

-Exterior painting in New England is a fundamentally different job than interior.
+Exterior painting in MA, RI & CT is a fundamentally different job than interior.
 The paint has to fight UV radiation, driving rain, salt air on the coast, and the brutal freeze-thaw cycle that lifts cheap finishes off siding within two seasons.
 We approach every exterior project with that reality in mind.
 We power-wash to remove chalking and biological growth, scrape and sand any failing paint down to a sound substrate, prime bare wood and stains with bonding primer, caulk every gap, and finish with two coats of premium exterior paint applied in the right temperature window.
-The result is a finish that holds color and adhesion for 8 to 12 years across Rhode Island, Massachusetts, Connecticut, and the rest of New England — not the 3-year repaint cycle that low-bid contractors leave behind.
+The result is a finish that holds color and adhesion for 8 to 12 years across Rhode Island, Massachusetts, and Connecticut — not the 3-year repaint cycle that low-bid contractors leave behind.

 Power Washing